apostrophecms/docs/docs/cookbook/html-conversion.md

 ### The blog index.html page

 The "Home" page of the template is essentially an `index.html` page that lists all of the blog articles.
 Just like with the default page, we are going to add our header to a `beforeMain` block.
-Within the `main` block, we will copy the `Main Content` section from the `index.html` HTML template.
-To convert it to dynamically show all of the blog articles from our site we will delete all of the code in each of the `Post preview` sections except the first.
-Then, we will wrap the first `Post preview` section in a `for` loop.
-Finally, we will modify the `Pager` section to show both newer and older posts.
+Within the `main` block, we will copy the `<!-- Main Content -->` section from the `index.html` HTML template.
+To convert it to dynamically show all of the blog articles from our site we will delete all of the code in each of the `<!-- Post preview -->` sections except the first.
+Then, we will wrap the first  `<!-- Post preview -->` section in a `for` loop.
+Finally, we will modify the `<!-- Pager -->` section to show both newer and older posts.

 <AposCodeBlock>
 ::: v-pre